 The most severe types of MD usually appear in childhood.
 Children who are severely impaired because of MD and meet the financial requirements for SSI may qualify for SSI.

-To meet Social Security's listing for muscular dystrophy, your child must have continuing, serious problems with at least two of his extremities (arms and legs) that interfere with his daily activities and cause either an inability to walk or a disruption of his fine and gross movements.
-Fine movements are activities that you do with your hands like writing, eating, and picking up things.
-Gross movements are activities that you do with your larger muscles, like reaching, bending, and walking.
+To meet Social Security's listing for muscular dystrophy, your child must have continuing, serious problems with at least two of his extremities (arms and legs) that interfere with his daily activities and cause an extreme limitation in your child's ability to stand up from a seated position, balance while standing or walking, or use his or her arms for things like writing, eating, picking up things, or reaching for things.

 Social Security will look at how your child’s MD affects his functioning as compared to other children his age without MD.
 For example, if your child is two years old, Social Security will not expect him to be able to write.
 Instead, Social Security will expect your child's doctor to evaluate fine motor skills like picking up toys and food.